By Margaret Chadbourn

 WASHINGTON (Reuters) - U.S. home resales hit a 6-1/2 year high in August as buyers flocked back to the market to lock in cheap borrowing costs amid rising mortgage rates, a signal of continued strength in the housing market recovery.

-The National Association of Realtors said on Thursday existing home sales increased 2.4 percent to an annual rate of 5.48 million units last month, the highest level since February 2007 when property values began to decline after the sector's boom and bust.
+The National Association of Realtors said on Thursday existing home sales increased 1.7 percent to an annual rate of 5.48 million units last month, the highest level since February 2007 when property values began to decline after the sector's boom and bust.

-Distressed sales, which include foreclosures and short sales, which typically occur at deep discounts, accounted for about 12 percent of overall sales last month, the lowest share since the NAR starting tracking this information in October 2008.
+Distressed properties, foreclosures and short sales, which typically occur at deep discounts, accounted for about 12 percent of overall sales last month, the lowest since NAR began tracking the data in 2008.

 Investors bought 17 percent of homes in August, with first-time buyers accounting for 28 percent of the transactions.

 Rising home values and mortgage interest rates have started to price some first-time buyers out of the housing market and affect affordability.